 This zucchini relish recipe is a favorite around here.
-It’s good on burgers, but excellent for mixing into potato salad or egg salad for an extra burst of flavor, too.
+It’s good on burgers and hot dogs, but excellent for mixing into potato salad, tuna salad, or egg salad for an extra burst of flavor, too.

 Got more zucchini than you know what to do with?
 Try our favorite chocolate zucchini bread, too!